olance/jquery.organicTabs/README.md

 There's a working example of this in the demo page.

+Moreover, the ```updateAlong``` option allows you to provide a set of elements that must be updated along with the designed container.
+This is very useful in nesting cases when you want the containing tabbed area to grow or shrink along with the contained one.

 ### Options (and default values)

     {
         headingsSelector: ".nav",        // jQuery selector string to find headings list(s) inside the target element
         contentsSelector: ".list-wrap",  // jQuery selector string to find contents container(s) inside the target element

+        updateAlong: null,	      			 // Provide elements to be updated along with the regular wrapper.
+It's useful in
+				                    						 // nesting cases when you want a parent element to be resized correctly

         fadingSpeed: 300,                // Speed of fading animations
         fadingEasing: "swing",           // Easing used for fading animations